ic-rocks/metrics/README.md

-# metr.ic
+# metrics

-Simple metrics canister that polls data from your application canisters.
+Simple pull-based metrics canister that retrieves data from your application canisters on a specified schedule.
 The scheduling is done off-chain using [node-cron](https://www.npmjs.com/package/node-cron).

+For example, you can:

+- Track user count every day
+- Track memory usage every hour
+- Track ICP balance every minute

+Tracked data must be a `Nat` or `Int`.
+Currently, the minimum polling frequency is **one minute**.

+The Metrics service makes all of its tracked data public and is consumed by [ic.rocks](https://ic.rocks).

 ## Usage